 Cryptocurrencies, such as Bitcoin, provide us with an alternative way to invest, other than in property and the share markets.
 The use of blockchain databases makes it secure, as well as legal in Australia.
 Although it is a secure and growing market, it is important to thoroughly research before investing to ensure that it’s right for you and your situation.

-As we have mentioned in previous blogs, this advice is general only and should be discussed with a finance professional specific to your needs and situation.
-If you are considering investing in cryptocurrency, book an appointment with one of our financial planners today.
+As we have mentioned in previous blogs, this advice is general only and should be discussed with a finance professional investment advice specific to your needs and situation.
+If you are considering investing in cryptocurrency, book an appointment with one of our financial advisors today.